How To Fire A Bridesmaid

-If things have gotten tense in your bridal party and it’s getting complicated, you’re probably wondering what to do.
+If things have gotten tense in your bridal party, things aren’t quite working out how you’d like or it’s getting complicated with a particular bridesmaid, you’re probably wondering what to do.

 Do I need to fire my bridesmaid?

 Deciding to remove a bridesmaid from your bridal party can be a difficult decision and should not be taken lightly.
 Here are some reasons why you might consider firing a bridesmaid:

 - She is not fulfilling her responsibilities: Being a bridesmaid involves certain duties, such as attending the dress fitting, helping with the bachelorette party, wedding planning, and being there for the bride emotionally.
 If a bridesmaid is not fulfilling her responsibilities or is frequently absent or unresponsive, it may be a sign that she is not fully committed to the role.